Archives: Team Members

 Lizzy oversees the updates to our farm carbon calculator.
 Lizzy previously worked analysing large data sets from biochemical analysis of crop plants and led on projects supporting research software development at the University of Sheffield.
 Having also worked in the charity sector helping constituents communicate climate change issues with their local and national decision-makers, Lizzy is interested in overcoming barriers to the adoption of more sustainable practices.
 Her training as a soil biologist has led to a passion for the need to protect and safeguard the potential of our agricultural soils.

 Lizzy grew up on the border of Somerset and Devon in a rural farming community.
 She is now based in Sheffield where she recently completed her PhD researching the effects of mycorrhizal fungi on barley during drought.
 She has a masters degree in Plant and Microbial Biology (MRes) and a degree in Biology with a Modern Language (BSc Hons).
 In her spare time, Lizzy volunteers with Foodworks, a Sheffield-based charity who repurpose surplus food and also grow their own within the city using regenerative principles.
+Read ‘A day in the life of Lizzy Parker

 Location: Sheffield